YW-Zhang94/CNN_Local_SWS_f/Readme.txt

 Testing process:

-Run Do_load.cmd to run CNN.
+Run Do_test.cmd to run CNN.
-The parameters can be changed at ~/test/parameter.list CNN model of paper is at ~/model/model_paper.h5
+The CNN model can be changed at ~/test/model.list
+CNN model of paper is at ~/model/model_paper.h5
 Output is at ~/test/Outp/stname_NW_EQ12345678901_000000.xxxx
         000000 is number of measurement.